osate/website/source/osate-releases.md

  * Installing the OSATE plugins into "Eclipse for RCP and RAP Developers" prevents Eclipse from starting.
 See [issue 2061](https://github.com/osate/osate2/issues/2061).
  * The first startup of OSATE can take a rather long (up to a couple of minutes).
  * Resolute and AGREE are no longer integrated.
 The versions included in OSATE 2.3.7 can be installed into OSATE 2.6.0 from <http://osate-build.sei.cmu.edu/download/osate/stable/2.3.7/updates>.
-   Once newer versions are provided by [loonwerks](http://loonwerks.com) in an update site, we will make them available via the "Install Additional OSATE Features" dialog.
+   Once newer versions are provided by [loonwerks](http://loonwerks.com) in an update site, we will make them available via the "Install Additional OSATE Components" dialog.

    **After installing Resolute you must perform a clean build of your workspace, otherwise Resolute verification methods will fail with a class cast exception.**